What Is A Tour Operator?

 A tour operator – operates the tour

-A travel agent – is purely an agent for holidays selling tours that are provided by tour operators.
+A travel agent – is purely an agent for holidays selling tours that are provided.

 Tour operators create a package holiday.
 The Definition of a Package Holiday means the arranged combination of at least two of the following components:

 - Other tourist services that account for a significant proportion of the package.

 The most common package holidays that the consumer sees are accommodation and flights, accommodation and airport transfer or entire bespoke tours.
 A tour operator does not always sell flights, they can also be purely ground-based.

 Cycling holidays, yoga retreats, wellness holidays, detox retreats, skiing holidays, hiking breaks, theatre breaks, cookery escapes are all examples.
 This list is far from exhaustive.